 A new study looked into the reported liver injuries from 2004 to 2022 in the US.
 The researchers found that 10 of the liver injury cases over the last decade were attributed to turmeric combined with black pepper.
 Genetically, the researchers found that half of those 10 with liver injuries also carried a specific HLA type, HLA-B*35:01 (not found in 23andMe or AncestryDNA data). [ref]

 While clinical trial data shows that curcumin is relatively safe, always keep in mind that any supplement could cause problems for some people.

 Hundreds of randomized, placebo-controlled clinical trials have investigated the efficacy of curcumin for a variety of different conditions.
 Here are just a few of the trials:

-Diabetes prevention: A clinical trial that included 240 participants assessed the efficacy of curcumin for preventing diabetes.
-The participants all had prediabetes, and half of the group took a curcumin supplement (500 mg/3 times a day) After 9 months, almost 1/5 of the control group had diabetes but none of the curcumin group had progressed.
-The curcumin treated group had a decrease in HOMA-IR.[ref]
+A clinical trial that included 240 participants assessed the efficacy of curcumin for preventing diabetes.
+The participants all had prediabetes, and half of the group took a curcumin supplement (500 mg/3 times a day).
+After 9 months, almost 1/5 of the control group had progressed to diabetes, but none of the curcumin group had progressed.
+In fact, the curcumin-treated group had a decrease in HOMA-IR.[ref]

 Related article: Fatty Liver Disease Genetic Risk Factor